krivenko/libcommute/doc/loperator/state_vector.rst

   .. function:: ScalarType & operator[](sv_index_type n)

-    Access the :expr:`n`-th element.
+    Access the :var:`n`-th element.
 If it is zero (missing from the storage), then a new value-initialized element will be inserted and a reference to it will be returned.